 2. Don’t ask dull questions.

 A question like that gives you insights.
-It reveals what subjects the student likes and what kind of adults they respect.
+It reveals what subject the student likes and what kind of adults they respect.
 Plus, the question provides a fun element.
 The teen can picture a world where they choose classes and ditch others!

 But unexpected questions don’t always come easy.
 So that’s why you always need to…